Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Question: Increase CFM of Compressor?

-i have a atlas copco screw air compressor with rated capacity 500 cfm at 7.5 bar and 400 cfm at 10 bar.
+I have an Atlas Copco screw air compressor with a rated capacity 500 cfm at 7.5 bar and 400 cfm at 10 bar.

-i currently running compressor at 10 bar, can i increase the flow of 400 cfm to 500 cfm by decreasing pressure to 7.5 psi? i have tried by regulating pressure switch . but there is no change in cfm. i need to know how can i increase the cfm of my compressor?
+I currently running the compressor at 10 bar, can I increase the flow from 400 cfm to 500 cfm by decreasing pressure to 7.5 psi?
+I have tried regulating the pressure switches.
+But there is no change in cfm.
+I need to know how can I increase the cfm of my compressor?